 Example of the martingale systems for roulette

 You start with betting £ 1 on red, and you lose the following four bets in a row, meaning that you have already bet the following: £ 1, £ 2, £ 4, and £ 8 = £ 15 in total.
 If you were to win your fifth bet, with a betting amount of £ 16, you would win a total of £ 32.
 This means that you have covered your past losses with your last win (32 – (16 + 15)= 1).

 Does it work?

 The system is sound, in regards to that you always win more than you bet when your bet falls, but the betting amount increases exponentially, after only a few losses (it doubles every bet).

 Losses can be high

-Since losses can be so high, the Martingale System is also seen by many players as one of the most risky strategies in playing roulette.
+Since losses can be so high, the Martingale System is also seen by many players as one of the riskiest strategies in playing roulette.
 In the example given above, you do only with £ 1, after having bet £ 31 in total.

 We personally tried this for two weeks with the £ 1 variation (bet £ 255) and won a total of £ 1,100 on roulette.
 But..unfortunately, we ended up losing this afterwards.
 As the wrong bet fell some many times that we weren’t allowed to double up our bet because of the maximum table limit and our own budget limit.

 The Martingale System focuses on roulette bets on red or black and is perhaps the most well-known strategy of all.
 With the Martingale system, you bet on one colour and keep doubling your bet as long as you lose, until you win, at which you go back to the base bet.
 In this way, you won’t actually lose your money, unless you run out of money.
 This is why the Martingale System is only a good idea to play if you have a high limit to play with, such as through a roulette bonus or such.